dekang-z/PUFM-fixed/README.md

 ---

 ## License
 This repository follows the MIT License, consistent with the original project.
 All core algorithm code is copyright © 2025 the original PUFM authors.
-The bug fixes and documentation improvements in this repository are copyright © 2026 Dekang Zhu.